oren/oren.github.io/certifications/certified-business-plan-judge/README.md

 ## Exam (1 minutes)

-**Question 1:** Business Plan A is 52233342 and Business Plan B is 02233340.
-Score them.

-**Answer:** 24 and 17.
-Business Plan A score is 24 (5+2+2+3+3+3+4+2) and Plan B score is 17 (0+2+2+3+3+3+4+0).

----

-**Question 2:** What is the highest score Business Plan cat get?
+**Question 1:** What is the highest score Business Plan cat get?

 **Answer:** 24.
 There are 24 yes no questions.
-Each yes count as 1 score.
+Each 'yes' count as 1 score.

 ---

-**Question 3:** Business Plan A is missing Social Responsibility.
+**Question 2:** Business Plan A is missing Social Responsibility.
 What is the highest score Business Plan A can get?

 **Answer:** 22.
-If Social Responsibility missing, the Business Plan lost 2 scores.
+If Social Responsibility missing, the Business Plan loses 2 scores.

+---

+**Question 3:** Business Plan A is 52233342 and Business Plan B is 02233340.
+Score them.

+**Answer:** 24 and 17.
+Business Plan A score is 24 (5+2+2+3+3+3+4+2) and Plan B score is 17 (0+2+2+3+3+3+4+0).

 ---